akamai/httpie-edgegrid/examples/delete-credentials.md

    The `--edgegrid-config` argument for the location of your `.edgerc` file is optional, as it defaults to `~/.edgerc`.

 4. Add the `credentialId` from the update example to the path.
 You can only delete inactive credentials.
 Sending the request on an active set will return a 400.
 Use the update credentials example for deactivation.

+   **Important:** Don't use your actual credentials for this operation.
+Otherwise, you'll block your access to the Akamai APIs.

 5. Press `Enter` to run the http statement.